IBM/secure-bitcoin-wallet/README.md

 In default, the Dockerfile installs grpc python packages, such as `grpcio-tools`, to access Hyper Protect Crypto Service (HPCS).
 Since this step can take some time and resources (e.g. memory), you can skip it by adding `NO_GRPC_BUILD=1` as a build argument.
-This option allows you to build a container on a small VM, such as a free instane of HPVS, if you are not planning to use HPCS.
+This option allows you to build a container on a small VM, such as a free instance of HPVS, if you are not planning to use HPCS.

 ```